During government shutdown, financial SaaS can help bridge the gap

 How does a shutdown affect my business?

 Overall, the economy has taken a slight hit from the government shutdown.
 The stock market has already dipped, curbing investor confidence.
 This also means that the currency may depreciate slightly.
 Depending on whether you’re business relies on domestic or international business, you will either be positively or negatively affected by this dip.
-There are a number of ways that a can affect your business:
+There are a number of ways that can affect your business:

 - Like investor confidence, consumer confidence may also be affected during a shutdown, resulting in less spending in general, ultimately affecting business revenue.